Teaching fellows how to educate is a core mission of the Orthopaedic Trauma fellowship.

 The fellows also participate in educational conferences for the residency program, including small group facilitation/table instructor in resident cadaver labs and hands-on skills labs.
 They also prepare cases for presentation at the monthly department morbidity and mortality conference.
 Finally, fellows give several grand rounds presentations over the course of the year on Orthopaedic Trauma specific topics.

-Each fellow is a member of the Program Evaluation Committee, which meets four times a year.
+Each fellow is a member of the Program Evaluation Committee, which meets multiple times yearly.
 Fellows provide valuable feedback for program improvement.

 The Clinical Competency Committee meets four times annually to discuss fellow progress and to assess milestone completion.
 Subsequent to these meetings the program director meets individually with the fellows to relay strengths and opportunities for improvement.
 Fellows are encouraged to reflect on their own progress and compare with faculty evaluations.